Utena - epilog

 Juri loses her obsession with Shiori (though not her love) and comes to treat others with respect rather than condescension (Miki) or antagonism (Utena).
 Shiori is freed from the locket and becomes good.
 She joins the fencing club, where she shows new self-confidence.
 Miki overcomes his unthinking lust for power over Anthy, learns some of Juri’s insight, and becomes a mentor to Mitsuru.
 Mitsuru is learning rather than fumbling blindly for maturity.
 Wakaba moves toward realizing her goal of becoming special.
 Tokiko (though corrupt) has left the Academy and leads a normal life.
 Utena and Anthy leave the Academy and become adult.
 Anthy counts as good: Corrupting Dios into Akio was not a choice she made, it was a false myth that didn’t happen, and the great evil she has done was at Akio’s orders or due to Akio’s corruption of her.
 All the characters have done bad things: Evil can be redeemed.

 Mikage, who seeks an eternity of stasis, represents standing still.
 Of course he does, he is dead.
-I think it doesn’t matter whether he is at the Academy or gone from it, because he is always the same and always there; he found the only real eternity.
-Touga and Saionji are sparring the same as ever, with the same results.
-Saionji expresses a desire to move forward, but hasn’t gotten anywhere yet.
+I think it doesn’t matter whether he is at the Academy or gone from it, because he is always the same and always there; he will last as long as his story is remembered.
+Touga and Saionji are sparring like always, with the same results.
+Saionji wants to move forward, but hasn’t gotten anywhere yet.
 Kozue (in the background in the left image) is seated at the piano, watching; she’s at least not openly hostile.
-Akio is at his desk revising the rules of the dueling rings, the same as ever.
+Akio is at his desk revising the rules of the dueling rings, seeming unchanged.
 Saionji, Nanami, and Kozue show signs of progress; Mikage, Touga, and Akio do not (half and half, as usual).

 Nanami makes tea using the kappa-shaped hot water dispenser, Saionji and Touga sparring in the background.

 Class S. Saionji, talking with Touga, refers to when he was “playing around.”
-He means when he and Touga were a couple; they have broken up (they’re still under Akio’s pressure to conform).
+He means when he and Touga were a couple; they have broken up.
+They’re still under Akio’s pressure to conform, and they yield to it.
 The subtitles translate it as “fooling around” to catch the implication.
 It is a play on Class S, in which lesbian schoolgirls grow out of the phase and seek marriage.
 Saionji sees himself as having grown out of the phase.
 Touga sounds amused at the idea; I think he knows better.
 They are the reverse of Utena and Anthy, who grow out of their relationships with Dios and Akio and seek a lesbian relationship.
 See the note at the bottom of Takarazuka - the Top Star system for my source.

 Her coronet hairdo looks looser, not as tight and controlled as before (though it might be in the normal range of variation).
 I think it is no longer a queen’s crown (see Nanami’s character design).
 She has presumably lost her minions, who left her.
 Has Nanami lost ground because she dropped her rebellion and accepted the system?
 Or has she gained, because her rebellion was harmful?
+She remains standing after losing the duel of episode 32, unlike other duel losers, and in her rant seems to seek another way to be special.
 From the second Student Council interlude of the final showdown, I conclude that she is coping with her failed rebellion by refusing to face reality.
 She has not found a new way to rebel, but she may yet.
+She has changed, so to me it feels like she has made some progress.

 Nanami’s minions.
 We’re not given new information about the minions, but if Nanami has given up on seeking power then they were presumably successful in getting free of her.
-Nanami learned that Akio’s control is bad, and her minions learned that Nanami’s control is bad.
+Nanami learned that Akio’s control is bad—though she submits to his regime—and her minions learned that Nanami’s control is bad.
 Maybe someday they’ll learn about Touga.
 The nerd trio Suzuki, Yamada, Tanaka has given up on chasing Nanami, who looks down on them.
 They chase the ex-minions instead.
 The ordinary boys should realistically have a chance to couple up with ordinary girls, and I have to count it as progress.
 But it’s not much progress.
 The minions may be ordinary, but they want Touga who is special.

 Anthy leaves